I went into treatment 3 1/2 years ago because I needed to learn balance. Recovery was my goal.

-Now, in my disorder, I loved to “plan” out meals and snacks, but this time was different.
+Now, in my disorder, I loved to “plan” out meals and snacks.
+But this time was different.
 Before, I was planning to fall short of my goal.
 Then in my early recovery, plans were thrown out the window so I could find freedom.
-This time, I was planning to find a balance that could live completely in that freedom while feeling best in my body.
+This time, I was planning to find a balance so I could live completely in that freedom while feeling best in my body.

 The plan was this: look what was going on inside my brain and my body.

 Simple But Not Easy

 Neither were easy to face.
 But the alternative was to slip back into a bad place.
 And i’ll be damned if I was going to start from square one again after how far I had come.

 So, I went back to a meal plan.
 It actually was a lot more comforting than I thought.
 And it had nothing to do with calories, weight, or good verses bad.
 Yet it had everything to do with how I felt.

 After a month of having support of Regina, I felt confident, balanced, and whole.

 I was no longer scared to make choices of balance in fear of slipping back to restriction.
 And I was no longer bound to make a choice simply to say “F-You” to my ED.

 I was making choices for me.
 The healed me.
 The longevity me.
 The recovered me.